 It will likely take several weeks to build up your lower leg coordination and endurance to what’s was before your injury.
 I’d recommend wearing a compression sock or ankle brace during this phase of your recovery to help increase blood flow through the ankle and an ankle brace to help prevent a recurrence of the sprain.

 How do I know all this stuff?
 I sprained my ankle and this is the physical therapy routine I used to get back on the trail.
-It took me 5 weeks before I could hike and it’s going to take a few more weeks of gentler hikes to build my ankle strength up to where I feel confident that I can hike much harder trails.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and some sellers may contribute a small portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+It took me 5 weeks before I could hike and it’s going to take a few more weeks of gentler hikes to build my ankle strength up to where I feel confident that I can hike much harder trails.SectionHiker is reader-supported.
+We independently research, test, and rate the best products.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.